 Beginning snowboarders need to align their head, torso, and hips over the feet in order to balance, as well as learn how to equally distribute their weight over both legs depending upon the pitch of the slope.
 Because both of your feet are attached to the snowboard, you will almost always fall forward or backward (i.e., flat on your face or on your backside), not to the side.
 Without ski poles to help hold you up or balance, it’s likely to be a violent fall, not a gentle tumble.
 Snowboarding protective gear can help prevent or minimize injuries caused by a hard fall.

 A study published in the American Journal of Sports Medicine determined that the most common snowboarding injuries were wrist injuries, shoulder soft tissue injuries, ankle injuries, concussions, and clavicle fractures.
 In terms of snowboard protective gear, this means that you need to protect several key areas of your body in order to prevent or minimize injury.

-According to the snowboarding injury data we've studied, wrist injuries are the most common snowboarding injury.
+According to the snowboarding injury data, wrist injuries are the most common snowboarding injury.
 In fact, nearly 40% of snowboard injuries are wrist-related.
-After youíve ordered a quality snowboarding helmet, we strongly recommend a pair of Level protective snowboard gloves or other snowboard wrist protection.
+After you’ve ordered a quality snowboarding helmet, we strongly recommend a pair of Level protective snowboard gloves or other snowboard wrist protection.
 If you already have a pair of gloves that you love, turn them into snowboard protective gear with snowboard wrist guards that can be worn underneath your gloves.

-After a snowboard helmet and snowboard wrist protection, we recommend:
+After a snowboard helmet and snowboard wrist protection, if you're in the terrain park, we recommend: